DouglasKims/Dungeon-Crawler/Notes.md

 # DUNGEON CRAWLER PART
     # Try to implement a random dungeon generator?

+    # Field Bosses
+        # To do this, the code needs a "fieldmap" that contains the whole dungeon, but shows only where the group is at, at a 3x3/5x5 grid around the party. (doable, but requires big rewrite, however, allows for Field bosses)

     # Implement Doors and Objects (chests/treasure) (DONE)
     # Implement Rest Area
     # Implement Merchant